isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Note that changes to the set of exceptions often happens at the lowest level of a system (e.g., because of changes to a network library or some middleware), so changes "bubble up" through long call chains.
 In a large code base, this could mean that nobody could update to a new version of a library until the last user was modified.
-If `use()` is part of a library, it may not be possible to update it because a change could affect unknown clients.
+If `use()` is part of a library, it might not be possible to update it because a change could affect unknown clients.

 The policy of letting exceptions propagate until they reach a function that potentially can handle it has proven itself over the years.